 The key to making the best banana muffins is making sure you do not over mix the batter.
 You want these to be light and fluffy.
 If you beat the batter too long, they'll turn out dense and chewy.
-I recommend gently stirring the batter with a wooden spoon until the wet ingredients are JUST combined with the dry ingredients.
+I recommend gently stirring the batter with a wooden spoon until JUST combined.
 It's okay if you still see little dry clumps.
 It will combine the rest of the way as you scoop the batter into the cupcake tins.

 It is also important to make sure you whisk together the dry ingredients to ensure the leavening agents are fully combined.
 Sifting is not necessary.
 A whisk gets the job done.
-Then, when adding the wet ingredients to the bowl of dry ingredients, make a well for the dry ingredients and then gently fold with a wooden spoon.
+Then, when adding the wet ingredients, make a well and then gently fold with a wooden spoon.

-We love these banana muffins in its simplest form, but once in a while it is fun to stir a little extra into the batter.
-There are many variations to these banana muffins.
-Try adding these mix-ins to the batter before baking:
+We love these muffins in its simplest form, but once in a while it is fun to stir a little extra into the batter.
+There are many variations to these banana muffins, beyond making them into mini muffins.
+Try adding these mix-ins to the batter:

-- Chocolate chip banana muffins - stir in 1 cup of chocolate chips.
+- Chocolate chip muffins - stir in 1 cup of chocolate chips.

-- Cinnamon banana muffins - stir in 1/2 teaspoon ground cinnmon (more or less to taste).
+- Cinnamon muffins - stir in ½ teaspoon ground cinnmon (more or less to taste).

 - Banana nut muffins - stir in 1 cup of chopped nuts (walnuts or pecans are my favorite).

-- Banana streusel muffins - combine butter, flour and sugar then top onto the muffin batter right before baking for a delicious crumb topping.
+- Banana streusel muffins - combine butter, flour and sugar then top onto the muffin batter for a delicious crumb topping.